Wood-fired ovens, charcoal, solid-fuel smoke or ash exposure

 Usually the shortest interval because residue can build quickly.

-NFPA 96 is the standard many restaurant owners hear about when discussing kitchen exhaust cleaning.
-This page turns that into practical frequency, scope, and documentation questions for Texas restaurants.
+NFPA 96 is the standard many restaurant owners hear about when discussing commercial hood cleaning.
+Use this page to think through cleaning frequency, inspection-ready documentation, reports, stickers, and follow-up questions for Texas kitchens.

 Pick the closest kitchen profile.
-Use the result as a planning starting point before confirming your actual schedule with a qualified provider or local authority.
+Use the result as a planning starting point before confirming your actual schedule.

 A wood-fired restaurant, a busy fryer line, and a seasonal kitchen should not be treated the same.
-Use cooking profile as the starting point.
+Use cooking profile as the starting point, then confirm the hood cleaning frequency for the actual system and inspection expectations.

 Wood-fired ovens, charcoal, solid-fuel smoke or ash exposure